 On-campus HCC course drops must take place with the assistance of HCC staff.
-Early College Access Students must meet with a Student Support Advisor and Early College Degree Program students must meet with Early College Programs staff.
+Early College Access Program students will meet with Early College Programs staff or a Student Support Advisor.
+Early College Degree Program students will meet with either the Director or the Coordinator of Early College Programs.